 - Facebook Pages: Live videos, videos, photos, quotes, interesting articles and blog posts.

 - LinkedIn: Job postings, industry news or quotes, blog posts, newsletters, and announcements.

-- Pinterest: Infographics, quotes, tips, videos and curated content on topics such as design, cuisine, fashion etc.
+- Pinterest: Infographics, quotes, tips, videos and curated content on design, cuisine, and fashion.

-As mentioned above, you need to conduct your research to discover the type of content that resonates with your fans.
+As mentioned above, you need to conduct your research to discover the content that resonates with your audiences.